Abraham Isaacsen Verplanck: Twelve Men and "Kieft's War"

-Verplanck's losses were so great in the Pavonia action that he was forced to mortgage his property, which he did on April 27, 1643 to Jan Damen and Tienhoven, to serve as security for a loan from the Dutch West India Company.
+Verplanck's losses were so great in the Pavonia action that he was forced to mortgage his property to Jan Damen and Tienhoven, to serve as security for a loan from the Dutch West India Company, which he did on April 27, 1643.

 New Amsterdam

-Kieft's War forced the Verplancks in 1643 to seek the safety of Fort Amsterdam on Manhattan Island where they later bought a lot from brother-in-law Van Tienhoven near the present-day Pearl and Wall Street in New Amsterdam and later purchased a house in the Smit's Vly (along the shores of the East River at the foot of today's Maiden Lane) and in 1649 built a house there.
+In 1643, Kieft's War forced the Verplancks to seek the safety of Fort Amsterdam on Manhattan Island where they later bought a lot from brother-in-law Van Tienhoven near the present-day Pearl and Wall Street in New Amsterdam and later purchased a house in the Smit's Vly (along the shores of the East River at the foot of today's Maiden Lane) and in 1649 built a house there.

 In 1664, when the English fleet appeared in the Upper New York Bay to claim the colony, Verplanck was one of the signers of the petition requesting that Peter Stuyvesant surrender.
-Sometime after February 27, 1699 a parcel of land having belonged to Verplanck, located on King Street in Manhattan was sold by his heirs, apparently to settle his estate.
+Sometime after February 27, 1699, a parcel of land having belonged to Verplanck, located on King Street in Manhattan was sold by his heirs, apparently to settle his estate.